 Like many of us, through the years I have gained and lost a lot of weight.
 My weight chart looked like many stock charts during bullish markets, higher highs and higher lows.
-That all changed about four years ago when my weight simply continued upwards until I had reached 235 pounds in December 2008.
+That all changed when I turned 40, my weight simply continued upwards until I had reached 235 pounds in December 2008.

 In February 2009, after being sick for a week and after several doctor’s appointments, on Sunday I told my wife to take me to Urgent Care.
 After arrival and a few tests, I was informed that an ambulance was on it’s way to take me to the hospital.
 It turned out that my blood sugar was over 700 and I was suffering from diabetes.

 Note: A1C is a blood test that measures blood glucose levels over a three month period.

 On the fourth day I was discharged from the hospital with medications in hand, an ADA Food Pyramid chart in my pocket and despite having spoken with an Endocrinologist and a Licensed Nutritionist, I still had many questions on my mind.
 It was now Wednesday, 2/18/2009 and I was on blood pressure and high cholesterol medications, Actos and two insulins.
 By far THE most disheartening prescription was the insulin, I had to measure my blood sugar and administer insulin injections four times a day!!!